insure logo

 What are the best homeowners insurance companies in Rhode Island?

-Based on our data, State Farm stands out as the top choice in Rhode Island.
-It earns an AM Best rating of A++ and holds one of the lowest NAIC complaint scores statewide-a strong sign of both reliability and customer satisfaction.
+Based on our data, Amica stands out as a top choice in Rhode Island.
+It earns an AM Best rating of A+ and one of the lowest NAIC complaint scores in the state-a combination that points to both financial stability and customer satisfaction.

-Looked at together, these benchmarks give a dependable picture of an insurer’s financial footing and the experience you can expect as a customer.
-The table below ranks the leading companies in Rhode Island by annual premium, financial rating, and complaint history.
+Together, these metrics help you determine an insurer’s financial stability and customer satisfaction.
+The table below breaks down the best companies in Rhode Island by average annual premium, financial rating, and complaint history.

 Powered by: